OPEN FIRST Road Tour

 Join Red Hat, Intel and your government peers to hear how agencies are harnessing the power of open source technologies and principles to solve the problems that are unique to your mission.

-- Networking with your government peers and open source experts
+- Networking with government leaders, peers and open source experts

 This event is complimentary.
 Food and drinks will be provided.

 Space is limited for this event, register now to reserve your seat.

 |7:45 - 8:30 a.m.||Registration & Breakfast|